-The comfort zone or thermoneutral zone for a dairy cow is between 5 and 25 0C (2).
-5 °C is called the Lower Critical Temperature (LCT) and 25 °C the Upper Critical Temperature (UCT).
+The comfort zone or thermoneutral zone for a dairy cow is wide varying from around -15°C to +25°C. Minus 15°C is called the Lower Critical Temperature (LCT) and 25°C the Upper Critical Temperature (UCT).
 At temperatures below the LCT the cow will increase her dry matter intake to keep warm or convert feed to heat rather than produce milk.
 At temperatures above the UCT, cows have two main control strategies to maintain their thermal balance:

 1. Increasing heat dispersion - in particular evaporation, by increasing subcutaneous blood flow, panting, drooling etc. These activities increase the maintenance energy needs of the animal by an estimated 20% at 35°C. This means that part of the cow's production energy will be re-directed to thermal regulation.

 2. Limiting heat production - by reducing all activity and changing the feeding pattern.
-As the majority of heat production in dairy cows is essentially due to rumen fermentations the cow will reduce her DM intake by 10-30% and be selective in what she will eat - namely less roughages.
+As the majority of heat production in dairy cows is essentially due to rumen fermentations the cow will reduce her DM intake by 10-30%.
+She will also be selective in what she will eat - namely less roughages.
 The latter increase rumen activity and therefore heat production.
 Also, rumination, which produces heat, decreases dramatically.

 If an animal fails to control her thermal balance, she becomes heat stressed, her feed intake will decline and so will her milk yield.
 As the ambient temperature increases above the UCT, milk yields can fall by as much as 20%.
 There will also be a reduction in fertility, including an increase in embryonic loss.
 There is also evidence of an increase in the risk of clinical mastitis.